meemproject/epm/README.md

 # Code style

-CI will fail if the code does will not lint.
+CI will fail if the code does not lint.
 You can check this from the CLI with:

 `yarn lint`